Burning Sensation on the Skin

 Can this happen without a rash?

 Yes.
 Surface burning without visible rash or skin changes is commonly reported.
+Patient-facing references describe this as a fairly common experience, particularly in dry-skin seasons or after episodes of significant sun exposure.

 Is it always nerve-related?

 Not always.
 Environmental factors such as dryness, temperature shifts, and friction are frequently discussed alongside nerve-related possibilities.
+The same sensation word can cover very different underlying patterns, which is why timing, distribution, and context typically guide evaluation.

 References